Thornhill, Dumfries and Galloway: Public Transport

 Thornhill railway station, closed in 1965, is on the old Glasgow and South Western main line from Carlisle and Dumfries to Kilmarnock and Glasgow.
 The nearest train stations are located in Dumfries or Sanquhar.

 In 2016 the local community council distributed a survey, and residents showed overwhelming support of the re-opening of the station.
 Recently a community action plan was released, which outlined the next steps for village development, and the station's redevelopment is a current goal for the village.

 Education

-The rebuilt school gained its name, Wallace Hall Academy, on amalgamation with the nearby Closeburn school of that name.
+The rebuilt school gained its name, Wallace Hall, on amalgamation with the nearby Closeburn school of that name.
 The original Closeburn school was founded in 1723 by John Wallace, a merchant in Glasgow and native of Closeburn.

 Wallace Hall Primary School and its Nursery moved into a new building in January 2010, as part of a shared campus with Academy.

 Alumni include the golfer Andrew Coltart, Bobby Black (Scottish League internationalist and Scottish League Cup winning footballer and also all England bowls champion) is also from Thornhill.
 Colin Peacock, a long serving Scottish International Bowler and Commonwealth Games representative in 2006.
 Swimmer Moira Brown represented Scotland in the Commonwealth Games and Great Britain in the 1972 Munich Olympics as well as several other internationals.